 The material is similar to what is covered in a typical intro AI course in an undergraduate CS program, but with a few twists.
 This book assumes undergraduate-level familiarity with coding, algorithms, probability, and calculus.

 I am an assistant professor of computer science at Vanderbilt University.
-I do research in AI and cognitive science, with a focus on visuospatial reasoning, human learning, and autism and other forms of neurodiversity.
-My research lab is part of the School of Engineering at Vanderbilt University, and we are also affiliated with Vanderbilt’s Frist Center for Autism and Innovation.
+My lab does research in AI and cognitive science, with a focus on visuospatial reasoning, human learning, and autism and other forms of neurodiversity.
+We are also closely affiliated with Vanderbilt’s Frist Center for Autism and Innovation.

 Patrick Henry Winston (1943-2019): A teacher, mentor, and friend who captured my imagination long ago when he would pace around the front of the classroom and exclaim, “In AI, we are working to unlock the mysteries of the human mind!”

-This book is also greatly inspired by the memory and teachings of Patrick Winston, longtime AI professor at MIT and one of my most cherished mentors.
-Back in the day, I took his 6.034 intro AI course and his 6xxx course on “The Human Intelligence Enterprise,” and I also enjoyed learning from his vast store of wisdom about communication, much of which is collected in his final book Make It Clear.
+This book is dedicated to the memory and teachings of Patrick Winston, longtime AI professor at MIT and one of my most cherished mentors.
+Back in the day, I took Patrick’s 6.034 intro AI course and his 6xxx course on “The Human Intelligence Enterprise,” and I also enjoyed learning from his vast store of wisdom about communication, much of which is collected in his final book Make It Clear.

 (Back in the spring of 2019, Patrick sent me a publisher’s proof of this book, which at the time was titled simply Communication.
 As I was carrying it from my office to my car, I started idly flipping through the first few pages.
-Before I knew it, I found myself sitting on a random bench in the shadow of Vanderbilt’s football stadium for the next 2.5 hours to finish reading it!
-Patrick’s writings, like his lectures, were always captivating.)
+Before I knew it, I found myself sitting for the next three hours on a bench next to Vanderbilt’s football stadium to finish reading it.
+It is chock-full of Patrick’s usual captivating storytelling.)

 This book is being written as an open-source project.
 Improvements and suggestions are welcomed via Github pull request: